 - Fluted rotating bezel with Hanhart signature red indicator

-- Off-white dial with black numerals
+- Matte black dial with white numerals

 This is a unique complication to own in any watch collection and one that reflects the unique history of Hanhart and their leadership in the manufacture of mechanical timing instruments.